What training methods are used?

 What are the qualifications of the instructors?

 All of our instructors have completed a formal instructor’s course in house over 12 months.
-Most of our trainers have a Certificate IV in Behavioural Dog Training – this certificate is the highest qualification available for dog trainers and is government recognised.
+Many of our trainers have a Certificate IV in Behavioural Dog Training – this certificate is the highest qualification available for dog trainers and is government recognised.

 Our instructors participate in various dog activities and sports, have extensive practical experience.
 They are well-read and keep their knowledge & skills up-to-date via discussion groups, hands-on workshops, conferences and seminars.